 These are the personal injury mills.

 Now, as you folks know or may recall, I’m the son of a local personal injury practitioner, akin to a company like Valiente Mott.
 Dad, when I was growing up, never had to advertise to get his clients, because they were all referred to him.
 Someone had a case that needed special attention and a damn good litigator?
 They were given Dad’s card.
+He could help guide and counsel them with crucial aspects of their case, from informing them of all legal proceedings to acting as a personal injury amount calculator for them.
 Recently I got the chance to talk to my father, who had always done a pretty good business, and he clued me in that back home the personal injury work was drying up and drying up fast.
 The reason, according to Dad, had nothing to do with his age or a diminution in his local stature, but rather the fact that a big ass firm had moved in with their ads and started flooding the market.
 And one of those firms, of course, was…

 …Morgan and Morgan.